 Seattle police clear protest zone after flares of violence

 Seattle authorities moved on Wednesday to dismantle a protest zone that the city's police chief derided as "lawless and brutal" and which had prompted U.S. President Donald Trump to call for action against demonstrators.
-Officers, wearing extra protective gear, entered the "autonomous zone" early and by mid-morning had arrested 23 people, including one man with a metal pipe and kitchen knife, according to the police department's Twitter feed.
-Police reported no violent interactions.
+Officers, clad in helmets and extra protective gear, entered the "autonomous zone" early and by mid-morning had arrested 31 people for failure to disperse, assault and other alleged crimes.
+One man was detained with a metal pipe and kitchen knife, according to the police department's Twitter feed.

+Police moved to retake the zone after Seattle Mayor Jenny Durkan declared the gathering in and around the police department's East Precinct and Cal Anderson Park an "unlawful assembly," the police chief, Carmen Best, said in a statement that highlighted a recent spate of shootings.
+Harry "Rick" Hearns, a protester who said he volunteered to provide armed security at CHOP for 24 straight days, told Reuters he supported the police crackdown "1,000 percent."
+He said he blamed the violence on outsiders who had marred an otherwise successful month-long occupation.

-Floyd's death triggered a nationwide wave of largely peaceful demonstrations against racial injustice and police brutality, giving rise in Seattle to the Capitol Hill Occupied Protest (CHOP) zone east of downtown.
+Floyd's death triggered a nationwide wave of largelly peaceful demonstrations against racial injustice and police brutality, giving rise in Seattle to the Capitol Hill Occupied Protest (CHOP) zone east of downtown.
 "The CHOP has become lawless and brutal.
-Four shootings -- two fatal -- robberies, assaults, violence, and countless property crimes have occurred in this several-block area," Best said in a statement.
+Four shootings -- two fatal -- robberies, assaults, violence and countless property crimes have occurred in this several-block area," Best said in a statement.

 Trump has been demanding that local authorities eject the protesters which he labeled "domestic terrorists".
-Conservative pundits have pointed to the zone in Seattle, arguing that protests across the country were less peaceful than they were being portrayed.
+Conservative pundits have pointed to the zone in Seattle to support an argument that protests across the country were less peaceful than they were generally being portrayed.
 Seattle police officers in black armored vehicles and officers in helmets carrying batons patrolled the perimeter of the area that was barricaded with spraypainted plywood, some marked with phrases like "All Lives Don't Matter Until Black Lives Matter" and "RIP E Precinct."

 Bicycle police employed three dozen bikes to create a barricade at East Pike and 12th Avenue, allowing city crews to take down protesters' tents.
 Some officers sipped Starbucks' coffee, evidence the operation had so far met no serious resistance.
 "Officers continue to give dispersal orders and are checking Cal Anderson restrooms," the police department said.
 "Thank you to the individuals affiliated with the CHOP who have assisted officers in encouraging people to safely leave the area."